 - Add any card in Stocard with a QR code to Wallet.

-Lastly, if you kept a spare key for your house, car or anything else make sure you change the locks.
+Lastly, change the locks if you keep a spare key for your house, car, or anything else.

-If the thief or someone who finds your wallet and wants to maliciously use your identification and credit they may come to visit your home with the key to see if it works.
+If the thief or someone finds your wallet and wants to use your identification and credit maliciously, they may come to visit your home with the key to see if it works.

-They will most likely have your address so get ahead of them and consider a MasterLock key lock box (we have this) or other options instead of carrying a spare on you.
+They will most likely have your address, so get ahead and consider a MasterLock key lock box (we have this) or other options instead of carrying a spare on you.